 1. Analogous color schemes

-The next simplest color schemes to generate are analogous color schemes.
-Analogous schemes are made by combining three colors that are adjacent to the 12-spoke color spectrum.
+Analogous color schemes are the next simplest to generate.
+They are made by combining three colors adjacent to the 12-spoke color spectrum.

-Traditionally, analogous color schemes all have the same chroma level, but we can make these schemes unique and adjust them to our requirements by utilizing tones, hues, and tints to create wonderful fall color palettes.
+Traditionally, analogous color schemes all have the same chroma level.
+Still, we can make these schemes unique and adjust them to our requirements by utilizing tones, hues, and tints to create wonderful fall color palettes.

 Bright does not have to be comparable.
 In fact, the color palette might be rather muted.
 Consider Burnt Red (#9f2305), Gamboge Orange (#9f7005), and Olive Yellow (#819f05) for a similar autumn color palette.